cairis-platform/cairis/docs/tasks.rst

 Visualising tasks
 -----------------

-Task models can be viewed by selecting the Models/Task menu, and selecting the environment to view the environment for.
+Task models can be viewed by selecting the Models/Task menu, and selecting the environment to view the model for.

 .. figure:: TaskModel.jpg
    :alt: Task Model